sourcegraph/deploy-sourcegraph/overlays/non-root-create-cluster/README.md

+This kustomization is for creating fresh Sourcegraph installations that want to run containers as non-root user.

 This kustomization injects a fsGroup security context in each pod so that the volumes are mounted with the specified supplemental group id and non-root pod users can write to the mounted volumes.